objectives materials technology background activities assessment resources

 3. Work with students to decide how to present their fieldwork findings: portfolios, computer slide shows, a webpage, exhibits, a school-wide event, or a publication, for example.
 If desired, use the Oral Presentation Rubric as both Process and Summative measures of the presentations.
 Either complete the blanks yourself, or have students work in their groups to decide what topic will be explored, how findings will be presented, and who the audience will be.

-4. Students should research crafts in other regions of the state through the Creole State Exhibit, Fait à La Main (Made by Hand), online articles, the library, and Local Arts Agencies in Louisiana.
-Gifts from the Hills: North Central Louisiana Folk Traditions, He's The Prettiest: A Tribute To Big Chief Allison "Tootie" Montana's 50 Years Of Mardi Gras Indian Suiting, and Splitting on the Grain: Folk Art in Clifton, La. include information about Louisiana craft traditions.
+4. Students should research crafts in other regions of the state through the Creole State Exhibit, Fait à La Main (Made by Hand), online articles, and the library.
+Gifts from the Hills: North Central Louisiana Folk Traditions, He's The Prettiest: A Tribute To Big Chief Allison "Tootie" Montana's 50 Years Of Mardi Gras Indian Suiting, Vieux Carre Creole Neighborhood, and Splitting on the Grain: Folk Art in Clifton, La. include information about Louisiana craft traditions.
 Students may use the Traditional Crafts and Decorative Arts in Louisiana Worksheet to access the sites listed in Technology Connections above easily.
 If these are written above your students' reading ability, refer to Adaptation Strategies for ways to adjust and modify them to levels that students can understand.

 5. If engaged in a regional culture exchange with another class, compare crafts and decorative arts traditions of your regions.
 Share photographs, research, and interviews about local material culture (see Unit IV Lesson 1).